Construction proceeds at the BHP Jansen Potash Mine near Jansen, Sask., on Dec. 3, 2025.Heywood Yu/The Globe and Mail

 There have been some promising projects in recent years.
 The $18-billion Jansen potash mine was the biggest investment in the history of Saskatchewan, and Brookfield Asset Management – based in New York but with Canadian roots – is trying to revive a nuclear megaproject based in South Carolina.
 The Liberals have said that up to 10 new major natural resource projects will be under way by this time next year, in an effort to boost the country’s economy.

-On Thursday, May 21 at 10 a.m.
-ET, agriculture and food policy reporter Kate Helmore, investigative reporter Matthew McClearn, environmental, social, and corporate governance reporter Jeffrey Jones and mining reporter Niall McGee will be answering reader questions on Canada’s nation-building resource projects and the hurdles they face getting off the ground.
+Agriculture and food policy reporter Kate Helmore, investigative reporter Matthew McClearn, environmental, social, and corporate governance reporter Jeffrey Jones and mining reporter Niall McGee answered reader questions on Canada’s nation-building resource projects and the hurdles they face getting off the ground.

 How can Canada attract foreign investors?
 Why are big projects harder to complete now than decades ago?
 Is investing in natural resources the key to economic independence in Canada?
-Submit your questions now.
+Read our responses below.